Dmitri9149/DevOps-with-Docker-2020-part3/ex_3.7/README.md

+The Dockerfile is for the JoCaml language containerization.
+JoCaml is programming language on the basis of join-calculus: parallel distributed process calculus (qute fundumental calculus, an alternative to lambda calcuus).
+See my project on GitHub: https://github.com/Dmitri9149/Dockerized-join-calculus

-The ouput of history command for the original Dockerfile (see Dockerfile_original):
+The ouput of history command for the original Dockerfile (see Dockerfile_init):
 (the size of image is about 532.36 MB)
 ```
 ~>/Dockerized-join-calculus$ sudo docker history jocaml:latest